janderson4671/svelte-pilot/README.md

 ## Running the Webpage

-To start the svelte app run the following command in the "frontent" folder
+In a different terminal window, run this command to start the webpage.

 ```bash
 # start the webpage